 Bombay – yes, Bombay, and not the more politically correct Mumbai, which many in Bombay scoff at – is a cosmopolitan city with a distinct culinary identity.
 Here you’ll find a mix of Gujarati, Maharashtrian, Marwari, Parsi and coastal cooking styles; plus a vibrant variety of snacks and street foods.
 Influences from South East Asia, Middle East, Europe and America are found in the everyday cooking of affluent households.

 This massively popular mini-chain has firmly put Bombay’s Irani cafés on the map.
 These fast food cafés were opened by Zoroastrian immigrants from Iran in the 1900s.
 Since their 1960s heyday, when their popularity was at its peak, their numbers have been dwindling – so this venture is a unique slice of nostalgia given a trendy London makeover.
 Choose Irani café staples such as Parsi scrambled eggs, Bombay omelette, minced chicken and chicken liver with fried eggs and potato straws, and chicken berry biryani.

 Dishoom, 5 Stable Street, Granary Square, King’s Cross N1C.
-Other branches are in Covent Garden, Shoreditch and Carnaby.
+Other branches are in Covent Garden, Shoreditch, Carnaby and Kensington.